 https://maps.app.goo.gl/mSXFGc5Sg1etwPJw5

-Once called Columbia County Fairgrounds, the High Springs Tobacco Festival was held here on July 14-15, 1972.
-The lineup featured Mudcrutch (which included future Heartbreakers Tom Petty, Mike Campbell and Benmont Tench).
+Once called Columbia County Fairgrounds, the High Springs Tobacco Festival was held here in Lake City on July 14-15, 1972.
+The lineup featured Mudcrutch (which included future Heartbreakers Tom Petty and Mike Campbell).

 4202 E Fowler Ave, Tampa, FL 33620